edwinmoradian90/systems-design/db.md

 1. Option to migrate to another database without significant change to existing application’s access paths or logic
 1. Data Warehouse, Analytics or BI use case

+## Use cases for SQL

+In general, if your application needs strong consistency, transactions, or relationships, go for SQL.
+Some examples of apps that need strong consistency include:

+- Stock trading
+- Banking

+Some exmaples of apps that generally use relationships:

+- Facebook (Meta)
+- LinkedIn

 [A good reference for more details](https://www.dataversity.net/choose-right-nosql-database-application/)